sifophp/sifoweb/docs/API/Debug.md

 These two flags do the following:

  * The `devel` flag marks the environment as **in development**.
 You can later do some logic only when the execution is in development mode.
- * The `has_debug` flag states if the running domain has the capabilty of showing the floating debug or not.
+ * The `has_debug` flag states if the running domain has the capability of showing the floating debug or not.

 By default, if `has_debug` is omitted in the configuration, it has the same value of `devel` var.